-Supplier Inputs Input Services Capital Goods Stock to be considered as on Liable for registration (crosses the turnover of Rs 20 Lakhs) - Applies for registration within 30 days of becoming liable for registration and obtains registration Available Not Available Not Available Day immediately preceding the date from which he becomes liable to pay tax Voluntary Registration Available Not Available Not Available Day immediately preceding the date of grant of registration Composition Scheme to Regular Scheme Available Not Available Available Day immediately preceding the date from which supplier is liable to pay tax under regular scheme Exempt Supplies become Taxable Available Not Available Available Day immediately preceding the date from which exempt supplies become taxable
+Supplier Inputs Input Services Capital Goods Stock to be considered as on Liable for registration (crosses the prescribed threshold limit) - Applies for registration within 30 days of becoming liable for registration and obtains registration Available Not Available Not Available Day immediately preceding the date from which he becomes liable to pay tax Voluntary Registration Available Not available Not available Day immediately preceding the date of grant of registration Composition scheme to regular scheme Available Not available Available Day immediately preceding the date from which supplier is liable to pay tax under regular scheme Exempt supplies become taxable Available Not available Available Day immediately preceding the date from which exempt supplies become taxable

-^{} Only for capital goods used exclusively for (formely) exempt supplies.
+Only for capital goods previously used exclusively in making exempt supplies.

-Credit on inputs includes inputs and inputs contained in semi-finished and finished goods.
-Credit on input services is not available under any circumstance.
+- Credit on inputs includes inputs and inputs contained in semi-finished and finished goods.
+Credit on input services is not available under any circumstance. - Declaration in Form GST ITC-01 must be filed within thirty days from the date of becoming eligible to input tax credit.
+Rule 40 of the CGST Rules requires a declaration to be filed containing details of stocks and capital goods along with a certificate from a practicing Chartered Accountant or Cost Accountant where the aggregate credit of CGST, SGST/UTGST and IGST so claimed exceeds ₹ 2 lakhs.

-- Declaration in Form GST ITC-01 must be filed within thirty days from the date of becoming eligible to input tax credit.
-Rule 40 of Central Goods and Service Tax Rules, 2017 requires a declaration to be filed containing details of stocks and capital goods along with a certificate from a practicing Chartered Accountant or Cost Accountant where the aggregate credit of CGST, SGST/UTGST and IGST so claimed exceeds ₹ 2 lakhs. - The supplier would not be entitled to credit of goods or services or both after expiry of 1 year from date of issue of tax invoice (this restriction applies even to capital goods though this may not have been the intention). - The credit on capital goods shall be reduced by five percentage per quarter or part thereof from the date of invoice. - Credits are subject to verification of details furnished by the supplier in GSTR-1 or GSTR-4 on the common portal only in case of conversion from composition to regular scheme or when exempt supplies become taxable supplies.
+- The supplier would not be entitled to credit of goods or services or both after expiry of one year from date of issue of tax invoice (this restriction applies even to capital goods though this may not have been the intention). - Credit on capital goods shall be reduced by five percentage per quarter or part thereof from the date of invoice. - Credits are subject to verification of details furnished by the supplier in Form GSTR-1 or Form GSTR-4 on the common portal only in case of conversion from composition to regular scheme or when exempt supplies become taxable supplies.
 Verification is not possible for new registration cases as the supplier was unregistered at the time of procurement.